Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 This is an important factor when looking to lose weight.
 As most who tried a lower-calorie diet know, a late-night raid of the cupboards can quickly add up and derail any progress made during the week.

-When does that cupboard raid usually occur?
-Likely when you are unsatisfied and hungry.
 The more full and satisfied you can feel after each meal, the easier it will be to stick to a lower-calorie diet long-term and see real progress.

 2. Nuts Can Improve Digestion

-Many bodybuilders consume the majority of carbohydrates pre-and post-workout.
 While this is beneficial for performance, carbs eaten around a workout are generally lower in fiber.

 This is where nuts can be beneficial to add to your diet.

-Incorporating nuts into your diet when bodybuilding, can improve your digestive system regularly which is critical for overall health as this is how your body disposes of waste and toxins.
+Incorporating nuts into your diet when bodybuilding can improve your digestive system regularly, which is critical for overall health as this is how your body disposes of waste and toxins.

-3. Nuts Are an Anti-inflammatory Helping Reduce Inflammation
+3. Nuts Are an Anti-inflammatory

 Nuts are anti-inflammatory, meaning they can help reduce the overall inflammation in our bodies.

 Inflammation is a normal part of weight training and allows our bodies to adapt and recover.
-However, if inflammation is too high you will notice a reduction in performance as your body is never able to fully recover.
-Additionally, it can lead to other negative health conditions.
+However, if inflammation is too high, you will notice a reduction in performance as your body can never fully recover.

-Consuming nuts regularly can increase your body’s ability to fight inflammation ensuring you are properly recovering after each workout.
+Consuming nuts regularly can increase your body’s ability to fight inflammation, ensuring you are properly recovering after each workout.

 4 Cons of Eating Nuts for Bodybuilding